hbrennhaeuser/homeassistant_integration_ntfy/readme.md

 ## Usage examples

 > [!NOTE]
-> As of 2025/05 many advanced features like attached images and action-buttons are not available on the IOS-App.
+> As of May 2025, some advanced features like image attachments or action buttons may not be available on the iOS app.

-Set a title, tags, message-priority, add a click-action and override the default topic:
+### Example 1: Set a title, tags, priority, click action, and override the topic:

 ```yaml
 action: notify.ntfy_notification